Adithya17-star/Portfolio/README.md

 A professional portfolio website showcasing skills, projects, and achievements with a modern, clean design.

 ## 🔍 Overview
-This portfolio website is built with HTML, CSS, and JavaScript to create an engaging and professional online presence.
+This portfolio website is built with **HTML**, **CSS**, and **JavaScript** to create an engaging and professional online presence.
+The website features a responsive design, smooth animations, and an intuitive user experience.

 ## 🚀 Features
 - 💻 **Responsive Design**: Works on desktop, tablet, and mobile